 Other online sources:

 - Facebook search is getting better about finding local groups by “keywords,” not just titles.
 Try searching for “costume” “history” “historical” ‘reenactment” “vintage” etc. Other social media platforms may have a local search option too.
 I am not too familiar with all of them yet.
 Another option is to join a FB interest group with a historical focus, and ask if anyone knows of events in your region.

 - Blogs – Local blogs or news media sites often list upcoming events or link to press releases.
 This is how I found out about my latest local event- a tour of a 1932 post office recently restored.

 - Search out online communities of vintage clothing, costume and fashion fans.
 While “forums” are not very popular today searching in the archives of old forums can find leads to events or groups still active today.
 FedoraLounge.com is a good old forum to search.

 3. Start a group

-If all of your sleuthing and event attendings doesn’t find you an organized group then the logical thing to do is start one yourself.
+If all of your sleuthing and event attendings doesn’t find you an organized group, then the logical thing to do is start one yourself.
 All those friends you are making by attending events will be eager to join your group.
-You can make a Facebook group, Google + group, blog or an email list to communicate with everyone.
+You can make a Facebook group, Google+ group, blog, or email list to communicate with everyone.
 The best groups are simple groups.
-My Local Great Basin Costume Society keeps it simple by posting about events we find locally and encouraging people to RSVP that they are going to show up in costume too (or not, we’re just happy to make new friends.)
+My Local Great Basin Costume Society keeps it simple by posting about events we find locally and encouraging people to RSVP that they are going to show up in costume too (or not, we’re just happy to make new friends).
 Of the hundreds of people on our group list, we have a core group of 20 or so who attend most events.
-Others pop in for whatever era interests them only and that’s fine too.
+Others pop in for whatever era interests them only, and that’s fine too.

 Some organized groups are those attached to a national organization usually have membership fees, organizer meetings, rules on clothing, rules on etiquette and more rules on everything else.
 These are not my cup of tea but for many people, they are a good fit, especially if it is a reenactment group where you want to learn more about the history of a specific time period.